sofronas/Draw-Signature-to-Excel/README.md

 Paste Code in VBA area.
-Set up your file locations. (python location + python file)
+Set up your file locations. (python location + python file) Or set up location of .net in path mode + .exe file with .dll

 Enable Always Run Macro:
 1.Click the File tab.